Download our Petland App today for information on your local Petland's Available Pets and Pet Supplies. All at the tips of your fingers!

-Petland of Athens offers valuable information on caring for your reptile and choosing a reptile that is right for you.
-We have a wide selection of reptile supplies for Snakes, Geckos, Turtles, Frogs, Bearded Dragons and more.
+Petland offers valuable information on caring for your reptile and choosing a reptile that is right for you.
+We have a wide selection of products for Snakes, Geckos, Turtles, Frogs, Bearded Dragons and more.
 We offer all the products you will need to meet your reptile’s four basic needs.

 Artificial or Live Plants – Most reptiles need some type of cover in their natural environment.
 Live or artificial plants will provide cover, reducing stress and aggression.
 Live plants also help maintain relative humidity.

 Driftwood, Vines & Branches – These items also provide cover and climbing surfaces for arboreal species.

 Plastic or Ceramic Caves – These items provide cover for ground dwelling and burrowing species.

 Natural-Looking Water Dish or Drip System – In the wild, reptiles drink water from various natural sources.
 Pick natural-looking water systems that provide water in a familiar format.

 Substrate – Absorbs waste, keeps pet and cage clean, provides a hiding place, and helps maintain or reduce humidity.
 Improves natural aesthetic quality of enclosure.

 Fresh Water Spray Bottle – Misting the enclosure will provide humidity and drinking water for certain species.

 Hand Sanitizer – Cleans and disinfects hands before and after handling.

 Pet Safe Disinfectant – For use in disinfecting the pet’s enclosure.